yhua537/WiFiFlutter/README.md

 :warning:(3) : On iOS, you can just getting the SSID, or maybe(probably) I'm missing something!

 :question:(4) : I think there is a way to get the IP address but for now, this is not implemented..

+:question:(5) : Possbile only if you get NEHotspotHelper approval to use the API

 ## Access Point
 |                                       Description                                     |      Android       |         iOS          |